What confession is, how to go, and why it heals. The simple form, the Cathedral schedule, and Bishop Davies on conversion in Lent 2026.

 The dread before, the lightness after

-Almost every Catholic who goes to confession has the same experience.
-Dread on the way there.
-Lightness on the way home.
+Almost every Catholic who goes to confession has the same experience: apprehension on the way there, relief on the way home.
 The mind imagines exposure, judgement, embarrassment.
-The reality is mercy.
-A priest sitting in a small room, listening, then absolving in the words of Christ himself: I absolve you from your sins, in the name of the Father, and of the Son, and of the Holy Spirit.
+The reality is mercy: a priest sitting in a small room, listening, then absolving in the words of Christ himself: I absolve you from your sins, in the name of the Father, and of the Son, and of the Holy Spirit.

 If it has been months, or years, or decades, this article is for you.